A Culture Carried: Bosnians in Bowling Green

 The Kentucky Folklife Program and the Kentucky Museum are pleased to offer A Culture Carried: Bosnians in Bowling Green.
-This exhibit is a partnership with the Kentucky Folklife Program's Bowling Green Bosnia Oral History Project, the Kentucky Museum, and the Department of Folk Studies and Anthropology.Make sure to also check out: New Kentuckians August 28-February 2
+This exhibit is a partnership with the Kentucky Folklife Program's Bowling Green Bosnia Oral History Project, the Kentucky Museum, and the Department of Folk Studies and Anthropology.Make sure to also check out the online exhibit: New Kentuckians

-New Kentuckians is a special exhibit of artwork in the Kentucky Museum's Community Gallery.
-These forty pieces of children’s artwork and stories were created in 2001 from a partnership between the Museum and Parker Bennett’s ESL program.
+New Kentuckians was a special exhibit of artwork in the Kentucky Museum's Community Gallery that included forty pieces of children’s artwork and stories created in 2001 from a partnership between the Museum and Parker Bennett’s ESL program.
 Children from Bosnia, Mexico, Laos, El Salvador, Vietnam and Cambodia chronicled through art and narrative their arrivals to the United States in the 1990s.
+On view from August 26, 2017 through February 2, 2017, this exhibit is now available online.
 More Information.

 Walk To Remember Srebrenica Symposium (Part One)July 11 6-7 PM